victorwamwea/30-Day-Terraform-challenge-/CONTRIBUTING.md

      ```

 4. **Create a Branch**
-   - For each day’s task, create a new branch.
-For example, for Day 1, run:
+   - For Week's task, create a new branch.
+For example, for Week 1, run:
      ```bash
-     git checkout -b day1-intro-to-terraform
+     git checkout -b Week-1
      ```

-5. **Complete the Task**
+5. **Complete the Task for each Day**
-   - Follow the instructions in the `Day1/tasks.md` file to complete the task.
+   - Follow the instructions in the `DayX/tasks.md` file to complete the task.

 6. **Commit Your Changes**
    - Add and commit your changes with a descriptive message: